dianacruzpro/dianacruzpro2/README.md

 ### console.log('Hello there! 👋🏼')
-I'm Sara, freelancer and web developer.
+I'm Diana, freelancer and web developer.
 I am a person dedicated to helping other developers increase their technical skills in web design, web development, troubleshooting and more.
 My main programming languages/platforms are: Azure, PHP and Java.

 - 🧠 Skills: Bootstrap / HTML / CSS
 - 📚 I'm currently learning JavaScript.